Employment Insurance Sickness Benefits

 - estimating weekly earnings instead of putting in the actual amount earned;

 - forgetting to declare all the earnings received;

 - writing or entering the wrong number when reporting earnings; or

 - adding the number of hours or amount of earnings incorrectly.

-Some mistakes can delay benefit payments, while others can affect the amount of benefits you receive—meaning you are paid more or less than you are entitled to receive.
+Some mistakes can delay benefit payments, while others can affect the amount of benefits you receive—meaning you were paid more or less than you were entitled to receive.

 For example, estimating your earnings can have the following effects:

 - If you estimated your earnings for one week and your estimate was higher than the earnings you actually received, your benefit amount will be less than it should have been.
 If this happens, let us know and we will adjust your file to make sure you receive all the benefits to which you are entitled.

 - If you estimated your earnings for one week and your estimate was lower than the earnings you actually received, your benefit amount will be higher than it should have been.
 Let us know if this happens.
 You will have to repay the excess amount, but we will ensure that repaying it causes no undue hardship.
 As well, we will adjust your file to reflect your accurate information.

 If you notice a mistake on a completed form or report, or if there is a change in your circumstances that could affect your EI claim, tell Service Canada immediately.
 This will help prevent any future problems with your claim.